 There are four different types of proteins found in cell membranes that can transport molecules across the membrane known as P-class pumps.
-In order for transport to occur ATP is needed.
+In order for transport to occur, you need ATP.
 Such specific pumps include sodium-potassium pumps and calcium pumps.
-Molecular ions will bind to the main site on the protein and then an ATP will bind to a secondary site in order for movement into and out of the cell.
-If there is no ATP then the molecular ions cannot go where they are needed.
+Molecular ions will bind to the main site on the protein, and then an ATP will bind to a secondary site in order for movement into and out of the cell.
+If there's no ATP, then the molecular ions can't go where they're needed.

-Anabolic reactions refer to reactions in which molecules, such as fats, lipids carbohydrates and proteins, are synthesized.
-In order to build new molecules energy is required to form molecular bonds.
-The energy from ATP is provided when one of the phosphates on the triphosphate of the molecule is cleaved off, releasing any energy that was needed to form the phosphate bond.
-Therefore, ATP is transformed into ADP or adenosine diphosphate.
+Anabolic reactions refer to reactions in which molecules, such as fats, lipids carbohydrates and proteins, get made.
+In order to build new molecules, you need energy to form molecular bonds.
+When one of the phosphates on the triphosphate of the molecule gets cleaved off, this releases energy that was needed to form the phosphate bond.
+Therefore, ATP turns into ADP or adenosine diphosphate.

 Bioluminescence occurs when living creatures, such as fireflies, fungi, glow worms, fish, squid and some crustaceans, can emit light.
-This process cannot occur unless ATP is present as an energy source.
+This process can't occur unless ATP is present as an energy source.
 Think of ATP like the battery for your light bulb.
 The bigger the battery the brighter the light, and the more ATP the brighter the bioluminescence.
 In fact, bioluminescence is frequently used as a way to measure the amount of ATP in different materials.
-Chemical companies produce special kits that were designed based on the bioluminescent reaction.
+Chemical companies produce special kits with designs based on the bioluminescent reaction.